knowl-doc/awesome-api-docs/Do-It-Yourself.md

     # This generates an OpenAPI.yaml in your repository's folder.
     # If KNOWL_API_KEY is set in the .knowlenv file, log in to https://www.app.knowl.io to access the complete API documentation.
     ```

+    This CLI is still a work in progress, so you might get issues.
+Please report them to us and we will fix them on priority

 5. **Completion of Documentation Generation**
     - The generation of your API documentation may take a few minutes.
     - You will receive an email notification once your API documentation is successfully generated.